 Admission to the Master of Business is subject to approval by the Dean (or representative).

 Graduates of the Bachelor of Business (Honours), Postgraduate Diploma in Business, Postgraduate Certificate in Business and Professional Masters programmes in business, can apply for admission to the Master of Business.

 Contact the Faculty Postgraduate Research Office for more details.

 To graduate with a Master of Business, you must successfully complete 180 points from:

 The class of honours awarded in the programme depends on your grade performance.

-These advanced-level papers cover the latest research and theories in your specialisation, and help you prepare for your independent research thesis or dissertation.
+These advanced-level courses cover the latest research and theories in your specialisation, and help you prepare for your independent research thesis or dissertation.

-Click on the Specialisations tab above to view the structure, and papers on offer in each specialisation of the Master of Business.
+Click on the Specialisations tab above to view the structure, and courses on offer in each specialisation of the Master of Business.

-The research methods papers explore the philosophical and methodological issues underpinning the design of research and the research process.
+The research methods courses explore the philosophical and methodological issues underpinning the design of research and the research process.

 A thesis is an intellectual enquiry of an appropriate topic in your business discipline, presenting an independent scholarly argument involving original research that contributes to the body of knowledge in your discipline.